-Propos ed Maximum Title of Each Class of A ggregate Amount of Securities to Be Registered Offeri ing Price (1) Reg Registration Fee (2) Common Stock, par value, \$.001 per share \$ 10,000,000 ,000,000 \$ Warrants to purchase Common Stock (4) Pre-funded warrants (4) Common Stock underlying Warrants and Pre-Funded Warrants (3) 10,000,000 \$ 1,162.00 Representative's Warrants to purchase Common Stock (4) Common Stock underlying Representative's Warrants (3) 1,000,000 116.20 Total \$ 21,000,000 \$ 2,440.20
+Title of Each Class of Securities to Be Registered • osed Maximum Aggregate ering Price (1) Re Amount of egistration Fee (2) Common Stock, par value, \$.001 per share \$ 10,000,000 \$ 1,162.00 Warrants to purchase Common Stock (4) Common Stock underlying Warrants (3) 10,000,000 \$ 1,162.00 Representative's Warrants to purchase Common Stock (4) Common Stock underlying Representative's Warrants (3) 1,000,000 116.20 Total \$ 21,000,000 \$ 2,440.20

-(1) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(o) under the Securities Act.Includes shares of common stock and warrants to purchase shares of common stock that may be sold pursuant to the exercise of a 45-day option the underwriters to cover over-allotments, if any.

-(2) Calculated pursuant to Rule 457(o) based on an estimate of the proposed maximum aggregate offering price.

-(3) Pursuant to Rule 416 under the Securities Act, the shares of common stock registered hereby also include arindeterminate number of additional shares of common stock as may from time to time become issuable by reason of stock splits, stock dividends, recapitalizations or other similar transactions.

-(4) No registration fee pursuant to Rule 457(g) under the Securities Act.
+- (1) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(o) under the Securities Act.Includes shares of common stock and warrants to purchase shares of common stock that may be sold pursuant to the exercise of a 45-day option the underwriters to cover over-allotments, if any. - (2) Calculated pursuant to Rule 457(o) based on an estimate of the proposed maximum aggregate offering price. - (3) Pursuant to Rule 416 under the Securities Act, the shares of common stock registered hereby also include arindeterminate number of additional shares of common stock as may from time to time become issuable by reason of stock splits, stock dividends, recapitalizations or other similar transactions. - (4) No registration fee pursuant to Rule 457(g) under the Securities Act.